giantswarm/docs/src/content/overview/continuous-deployment/_index.md

 menu:
   principal:
     parent: overview
-    identifier: overview-continuous-delivery
+    identifier: overview-continuous-deployment
 last_review_date: 2024-06-03
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-product
 ---

 Continuous Delivery (CD) is a crucial practice in modern software development, enabling teams to deliver features, fixes, and updates to their users fast and reliably.
-Giant Swarm has designed a platform that embraces continuous delivery capabilities to allow customers to deploy changes to their applications seamlessly, maintaining high quality and security standards.
+Giant Swarm has designed a platform that embraces continuous deployment capabilities to allow customers to deploy changes to their applications seamlessly, maintaining high quality and security standards.

 ## Capabilities